BANKEX/plasma-research/docs/block-structure.md

 #### Transaction
 Transaction RLP encoded object that has standard standard structure in terms of UTXO model.
 - TODO: describe what metadata contains
+- TODO: describe type of input1...
+- TODO: describe type of output1...
 ```
 [
 	input1, ..., input6,